Arrowleaf Tearthumb, Scratchgrass, etc.

 The genus, Persicaria (L.) Mill., was named and described by Philip Miller in the fourth edition of Gardener’s Dictionary in 1754.

-Plants of the World Online by Kew lists 131 species in the genus Persicaria (as of when I last updated this page on 3-15-21).
+Plants of the World Online by Kew lists 128 species in the genus Persicaria (as of 5-20-21 when this page was last updated).
 It is a member of the plant family Polygonaceae with 55 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made by POWO.
+The number of species in this genus goes up and down by a few quite often.

 The above distribution map for Persicaria sagittata is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
-The map on the USDA Plants Database for North America is a little different.
-This species may be more widespread than what the maps show.
+The map on the USDA Plants Database for the United States and Canada is a little different.
+The USDA still lists this species as Polygonum sagittatum which is a synonym of Persicaria sagittata.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND FOR A BETTER POSITIVE ID.